 Since the HSA started in 1984, It has raised many thousands of pounds through its various events and activities.

 This has in turn led the HSA to provide extra facilities and events to support and enhance the learning at the School.
 Their curreny project is the Cosy Cabin.
 The cabin will provide a safe space for trained staff to deliver emotional first aid.
 They have currently raised over £7,000 through events such as our Summer Fete and Christmas Bazaar.
 Throughout the year, each class has been collecting pennies for the HSA Penny Race, in which all the coins each class have collected are laid out along the hall floor, and the longest line wins!
-All money goes towards their projects.
-School Discos and Inflatable afternoons are always a big hit with children in the school.

 What do our parents think about us?